 The flip side of this is that, once you turn pressure sensitivity back on again, it will be universally turned back on for all of Procreate.

 In the next section, we’ll talk about how to pick and choose the pressure sensitivity you turn off for individual brushes.
-In this section, we’re looking at the all or nothing approach of turning off Procreate’s pressure sensitivity across all of Procreate.
+In this section though, we’re looking at the all or nothing approach of turning off Procreate’s pressure sensitivity across all of Procreate.

 Here are the steps you’ll need to take: